 13 innovative public procurement contracts were awarded in Spain between October 2012 and April 2013, with a combined total value of about EUR 18 million.
 The high level of engagement of Spanish public authorities with innovative procurement is also reflected in ECHORD++ where the challenge in PDTI urban robotics as well as the challenge in PDTI healthcare were submitted by public authorities located in Spain.

-In Urban policies, the article Urban Competiveness and Public Procurements for Innovation presents the case study of six Nordic-Baltic Sea cities that have implemeted six specific Innovative Public procurement contracts between 1998 and 2007.
-The authors consider the answer to the social needs of their citizens as the main drivers of procurement of innovation.
-The experiences of the Nordic-Baltic Sea cities reveal that the number of contracts is limited due to the fact that public procurement of innovation is not very common at the urban level.
+Urban Competiveness and Public Procurements for Innovation, an article published in XXX, reports on a case study of six Nordic-Baltic Sea cities having contracted six specific Innovative Public procurement developments between 1998 and 2007.
+The authors identify the social needs of citizens as the main driver of procurement of innovation.
+Due to the Nordic-Baltic Sea cities, the number of contracts is limited because public procurement of innovation is not very common at the urban level.
 Up to now, innovative procurement has not become an inherent part of the cities’ innovation policy (technology pull) and mostly the cities tend to implement supply-side policy measures (technology push).

 Another reason for the limited success in implementing innovative procurement is that public procurers often lack a deep understanding of technology (particularly hardware-intensive technology like robotics, while innovative procurement is more popular with software solutions, for instance for public municipalities).
 The collaboration between developers and procurers therefore requires much more effort in the preliminary phases (see Phase 0 below) as well as precise, transparent and easy to understand specifications and descriptions of the features of the new technology.
 It is necessary to develop the initial phase, the phase 0, of the Pre-Commercial public procurement process, through intensive interactions revealing all facets of the requirements of both the public authorities and the users.
 It is this intensive action that allows to specify the expected impact of the new technology for the public sector and creates a mutual understanding of contraints and opportunities for both the RTD developing teams as well as the public procurer.